dgaydukov/cert-aws/sa/files/sa.md

     * use 2 stored volumes, so each below 512
     * if you need to mount it as single folder - use cached volume Volume Gateways compress data before that data is transferred to AWS and while stored in AWS.
 Although data stored in s3, you can't directly access it through s3 api
-Storage Gateway optimize data transfer to cloud by using
+Storage Gateway optimize data transfer to cloud by using:
 * intelligent buffering
 * upload/bandwidth management
 * multi-part upload (in case of S3)